GamesCreed

 First House

-But in a similar vain, this slow gameplay can detract from a variety of things.
-Building things take time… a ludicrous amount of time in some ways.
+But in a similar vein, this slow gameplay can detract from a variety of things.
+Building things takes time… a ludicrous amount of time in some ways.
 Having to hit a light green silhouette of a wall 30 times isn’t exactly the most fun and essentially feels like a slog.
-Whilst the game has settings to adjust for this it still points out what can only be described as an arduous experience as you slowly assemble buildings and other construction projects.
+Whilst the game has settings to adjust for this,s it still points out what can only be described as an arduous experience as you slowly assemble buildings and other construction projects.
 Though despite its somewhat arduous nature, the experience still remains somewhat fun.

-Finding people with the best skills, learning their preferences and such before assigning them jobs is very fun and makes your community feel alive.
-In addition to this, managing your communities resources is also far more fun and meaningful than managing your own oddly enough.
-It creates a reason behind your playing time which prior to having your own community, your purpose feels lacking as you simply grind your way to being able to make more tools, weapons etc.
+Finding people with the best skills, learning their preferences, and such before assigning them jobs is very fun and makes your community feel alive.
+In addition to this, managing your community’s resources is also far more fun and meaningful than managing your own, oddly enough.
+It creates a reason behind your playing time, which, before having your community, your purpose feels lacking, as you simply grind your way to being able to make more tools, weapons, etc.

 Medieval Dynasty